ezoushen/Crush/README.md

 ## Overview

-Take full control of your CoreData management.
+🕹️ Take full control of your CoreData management.<br/>
-100% managed code, no code generation required.
+🧑‍💻 100% managed code, no code generation required.<br/>
-Free from Xcode GUI, and human-friendly diff records on git.
+📖 Free from Xcode GUI, and human-friendly diff records on git.

 ### Installation